Melikdoms of Karabakh

 The Five Melikdoms of Karabakh, also known as Khamsa Melikdoms (Խամսայի մելիքություններ), were Armenian feudal entities on the territory of modern Nagorno-Karabakh and neighboring lands, from the dissolution of the Principality of Khachen in the 15th century to the abolition of ethnic feudal entities by the Russian Empire in 1822.

 Etymology

 Khamsa, also spelled Khamse or simply Khams means 'five' in Arabic.
 The principalities were ruled by meliks.
 The term melik (Մելիք) meliq, from ملك malik ('king'), designates an Armenian noble title in various Eastern Armenian lands.
 The principalities ruled by meliks became known in English academic literature as melikdoms or melikates.

 History

 Background

-There were several Armenian melikates (dominions ruled by meliks) in various parts of historical Armenia: in Yerevan, Kars, Nakhichevan, Gegharkunik, Lori, Artsakh, Utik, Northwestern Iran and Syunik.
+There were several Armenian melikates (dominions ruled by meliks) in various parts of historical Armenia: in Yerevan, Kars, Nakhichevan, Gegharkunik, Lori, Artsakh, Utik, Iranian Azerbaijan and Syunik.

-The Five Melikdoms were ruled by dynasties that represented branches of the earlier House of Khachen and were descendants of the medieval kings of Artsakh.
+The Five Melikdoms were ruled by dynasties that represented branches of the earlier Hasan-Jalalyan dynasty and were descendants of the medieval kings of Artsakh.

-After the erosion of united Armenian statehood under pressure from invading Seljuk Turks and Mongols, the Five Melikdoms were the most independent of all analogous Armenian principalities and saw themselves as holding onto the last bastion of Armenian independence.
+After the erosion of united Armenian statehood under pressure from the Seljuk Empire and Mongols, the Five Melikdoms were the most independent of all analogous Armenian principalities and saw themselves as holding onto the last bastion of Armenian independence.